“Conservation is a state of harmony between men and land.” – Aldo Leopold

 Our conservation effort can not be complete without the input of our surrounding community.
 Engaging our citizens in the direct care of the Greenways and their associated habitats fosters a strong sense of stewardship.

-To further this goal, HPB has created the “Green Team” a volunteer group which meet one a month (for now!) to complete conservation tasks at various locations around the Bayou Greenways.
+To further this goal, HPB has an active “Green Team”, a volunteer group which meets one a month (for now!) to complete conservation tasks at various locations around the Bayou Greenways.
 We could be at Thomas Bell Foster Park on Lower Greens Bayou Greenway planting wetland plants, or at Coolgreen Corridor removing invasive shrub vegetation or at Sims Bayou Greenway rescuing our native forbs and grasses in preparation for a prairie rebuild.
 Our workdays are a chance for these conservation-minded volunteers to come together to sweat over the necessary work, share time and laughter, and enjoy a meal together.

 And HPB has plans to grow into the future!
 We hope to establish our own small-scale nursery to grow some of our common restoration plants, but also have the capacity to hold classes and lectures for our volunteers.